NHSDigital/software-engineering-quality-framework/patterns/little-and-often.md

 ## Caveats

-* This pattern must not compromise quality: automation is essential for safe implementation of this pattern
+* This pattern must not compromise quality: automation (including of quality control) is essential for safe implementation of this pattern

 ## Details